-The EPA reassessment can be found here and is supported by a number of documents:
+The full EPA reassessment can be found here

 Note: ai means active ingredient